 But if your will involves the complex distribution of your estate, it is best to ask assistance from a Public trustee or a solicitor.
 In this situation, you need to appoint them as your executor, but you should take note that you have to pay for their services.

 Estate Planning Services from Focused Financial Advice

 Enjoy peace of mind knowing that your estate will help your loved ones be financially secure through their lives.
 Our Estate Planning Services cover both personal estate planning and business succession advice as well as referrals to specialist lawyers.

-Our expert financial advisors will review the structure of your assets and put into place an estate planning strategy that ensures your Will, Powers of Attorney and other estate documentation are up-to-date and in line with your wishes.[ Also Read: Five Questions You Need to Ask Your Financial Advisor ]
+Our expert financial Advisers will review the structure of your assets and put into place an estate planning strategy that ensures your Will, Powers of Attorney and other estate documentation are up-to-date and in line with your wishes.[ Also Read: Five Questions You Need to Ask Your Financial Adviser ]

 Feel free to contact Focused Financial Advice for more details about our estate planning advice Sydney services.
 Call us on 02 9003 0611.